updated for 2016

 Striped Bass Survey to go to the survey's web site.

-gently and cautiously through the community and always anticipate that
+gently and cautiously through the community and always anticipate

 for the 'big people in cars'.